chrisweb/chrisweb-utilities.js/README.md

-chrisweb utilities.js 0.1.2
+chrisweb utilities.js 0.1.3
 ===========================

-Javascript utilities for small tasks.
-Testing are fixes and comments are welcome.
+Javascript utilities belt for very specific tasks.
+Testing, fixes and comments are welcome.

 main goal(s):
-* DONE: should workin the browser as well in nodejs
-* DONE: console log wrapper for colored log messages
+* console log wrapper for colored log messages
+* utilities belt: javascript collection of useful functions that are useful for specific situations, so a lot more specific than underscore
+* should work in the browser as well in nodejs

 sub goal(s):
 * create UMD build using grunt